ilanatr/Project_Portfolio/README.md

 [Country CO2 Emissions EDA](https://github.com/ilanatr/Project_Portfolio/blob/main/Desc_stats_and_data_viz.ipynb)

-*****Descriptive Statistics and Data Visualisation Tool*****

-Objective: Create a Python script that computes descriptive statistics for a given dataset and visualizes these statistics through various charts and graphs.
-The tool should help in understanding the distribution, central tendency, and variability of data.

 Requirements:
 - Use pandas, numpy, matplotlib and seaborn libraries
 - Compute basic stats (mean, median, mode, sd, quartiles)